Krischal-Om-Pote/e/ecommerce_krischal/lab_manual/lab4.md

 # OBJECTIVES :

-1. Preparing templates for Django.
+1. To prepare templates for Django.
-2. Creating another templates and extending the base template.
+2. To create static folder to add template there for better user interface(UI).
-3. Creating static folder to add template there for better user interface(UI).
+3. To create another templates and extending the base template.

 # INTRODUCTION :